 Security company gets under skin with embedded access chips

-CINCINNATI-- Two employees from CityWatcher.com, a security firm that provides cameras and Internet monitoring, have had silicon chips from VeriChip embedded into their arms for access to vaults where data and images are kept for clients.
+CINCINNATI--Three employees from CityWatcher.com, a security firm that provides cameras and Internet monitoring, had silicon chips from VeriChip embedded into their arms, in February, for access to a server room where data and images are kept for clients.
 According to reports, this surveillance company is the first in the United States to use the technology in living humans.

-"What we see here in Cincinnati is becoming an option that security-minded customers and business can look for," said John Procter, spokesperson for VeriChip.
+"What we see here in Cincinnati is becoming an option that security-minded customers and businesses can look for," said John Procter, spokesman for VeriChip.

 Already sectors throughout the world have implemented the technology to secure assets.
 In 2004, the Mexico attorney general's organized crime unit used the RFID chips in employees to restrict access to secure areas.